kovidgoyal/calibre/manual/server.rst

 You can manage user accounts using the ``--manage-users`` option to the standalone ``calibre-server`` program.
-Suppose you want to store the user database in the directory ``/srv/calibre``, then you create it by running::
+Suppose you want to store the user database in the folder ``/srv/calibre``, then you create it by running::

     calibre-server --userdb /srv/calibre/users.sqlite --manage-users